 What's the Difference Between Fannie Mae and Freddie Mac?

 Fannie Mae and Freddie Mac are two entities established by the government to boost the housing market.
 These organizations are not only different in their genesis, but also in their target market and products.
 For example, Fannie Mae buys mortgages from large retail banks while Freddie Mac buys them from smaller thrift ones.

 The Roosevelt administration established Fannie Mae in 1938 as a government agency.
 It bought Federal Housing Administration mortgages and included them in its books.
 In 1968, it became a Government-Sponsored Enterprise.
 This meant that whereas the stockholders owned it, the U.S. government guaranteed its loans.
 That turned out to be quite a dangerous arrangement.

 In 1970, the Nixon administration established Freddie Mac as a GSE, which meant it could buy any type of mortgage and not just FHA ones.
-Unlike Fannie Mae, Freddie Mac did not have a government guarantee for its loans and wanted to transfer the risk of default.
+Unlike Fannie Mae, Freddie Mac did not have a government guarantee for its loans.
+It wanted to transfer the risk of default.
 It did this by putting together similar types of loans into mortgage-backed securities.
-It then sold these securities to hedge funds, pension funds and individual investors.
+It then sold these securities to hedge funds, pension funds, and individual investors.

 Congress established Freddie Mac to compete with Fannie Mae and allowed it to buy non-FHA mortgages and translate them into MBS.